-Earn air miles while spending on your credit card and redeem them for travel rewards with your favourite airline.
+Earn air miles while using your credit card and redeem them for travel rewards with your favourite airline.

-Otherwise known as a frequent flyer credit card, an air miles credit card can be a wise way to monetize your daily expenditure.
-Since you’re already spending that money, why not reward yourself for spending by using an air miles credit card?
+Air miles credit cards, also known as frequent flyer credit cards, can help you monetize your daily spending.
 This type of credit card typically caters to frequent travellers, but even infrequent travellers can enjoy the perks of earning points for a wide array of travel and non-travel-related benefits.

 Purchase interest rate

-Apply today and receive 2,000 bonus AIR MILES Reward miles when you spend $1,500 within the first 3 months of card membership.
+Apply today and receive 150 AIR MILES® Reward miles when you spend $1,000 within the first 3 months of card membership.

 - Purchase interest rate: 19.99%